SESYNC-ci/sesync-ci.github.io/blog/_posts/2020-11-25-shiny-accessibility.md

 * [18F's Accessibility guide](https://accessibility.18f.gov/)
 * Collections of [interviews](https://accessibility.blog.gov.uk/category/accessibility-and-me/) and [user profiles](https://www.gov.uk/government/publications/understanding-disabilities-and-impairments-user-profiles) of people with access needs

+> Go back to part 1 of our series on [Shiny App Accessibility](https://cyberhelp.sesync.org/blog/shiny-in-pubs.html)

 [^1]: This is the idea that once assistive technology becomes sufficiently ubiquitous and widely used, it is considered normal.
 Learn more about the [history of curb cuts](https://99percentinvisible.org/episode/curb-cuts/), [their legacy](https://ssir.org/articles/entry/the_curb_cut_effect), and an example [how video captions benefit students](https://medium.com/@mosaicofminds/the-curb-cut-effect-how-making-public-spaces-accessible-to-people-with-disabilities-helps-everyone-d69f24c58785).
 [^2]: Described in [this pull request](https://github.com/rstudio/shiny/pull/3006).
 Note that this is currently only available in the development version of the shiny package.